adelmofilho/kRypto/README.md

 ## # ... with 1,845 more rows
 ```

-**This package was written during the #IIISER - [International Seminar on Statistics with R](https://ser2018.weebly.com), at Rio de Janeiro, Brazil..**
+**This package was written during the #IIISER - [International Seminar on Statistics with R](https://ser2018.weebly.com), at Rio de Janeiro, Brazil.**

 <img src="tools/ser.jpg" href = "https://ser2018.weebly.com" align="middle" height="100%" width="100%"/>